muses-code-js/js-xmas-edition/instructions/level1.md

    `city`, `behavior`, `description` and store in them appropriate values from the form.

-2. Validate one value to be right.
+2.Validate one value to be right.
 ==================================